Flaminia Simonetti

-Flaminia Simonetti (born 17 February 1997) is an Italian professional footballer who plays as a midfielder for Serie A club Inter Milan and the Italy women's national team.
+Flaminia Simonetti (born 17 February 1997) is an Italian professional footballer who plays as a midfielder for Serie A club Como.
+She has been capped for the Italy women's national team.

 Career

 Club career

 At the age of 14, Simonetti debuted for Italian side Roma CF. In 2016, she signed for FC Neunkirch in Switzerland but left after a few days due to homesickness.
 After that, she signed for Italian club Roma.

 International career

 Simonetti represented Italy at the UEFA Women's Euro 2022.

 Personal life

 She is the sister of footballer Pier Luigi Simonetti.